 Our content is as varied and lively as the city we serve.
 Every issue features stories on local entertainment, fashion, food, wine and weddings.
 We keep up on the business community, home design trends and health news.
 We profile people who are making a difference in our town and we go in-depth to offer new perspectives on topics affecting our community.
 Inside Columbia is filled with content readers can’t find anywhere else, and that makes us as valuable to visitors and newcomers as it does to lifelong Columbians.

-We also publish the monthly Inside Columbia’s Prime magazine, which targets active, affluent baby boomers, and Inside Columbia’s CEO, our quarterly business magazine.
+We also publish Boom! magazine quarterly, which targets active, affluent baby boomers, and Inside Columbia’s CEO, our quarterly business magazine.
 We welcome queries and submissions for all our publications.

 Writing For Our Readers